sebastianczech/DevOps-Engineer/README.md

   * consistent, so stop instance is recommended
   * encrypted if volume encrypted
   * sharing in region
+* Volumes exists on EBS, snapshots exist on S3
+* Resize EBS and change type on the fly
 * AMI - Amazon Machine Image - provided when you launch instance:
   * region
   * OS
   * architecture (32b, 64b)
   * launch permissions
   * storage
+* AMI - blueprint for EC2 instance
 * AMI categories:
   * Amazon EBS (volume from snapshot)
     * can be stopped